mintty/mintty/wiki/Tips.md

 * Hide/Show fonts individually from their context menu
 * set the mintty hidden setting ShowHiddenFonts=true

+Some fonts with a name problem (e.g. Meslo LG S for Powerline) can be selected using the new Apply button in the font selection menu.

 Fonts with an OEM or SYMBOL character set are further excluded from the menu.
 Fonts not listed in the menu can be configured with the Font option.